 Would you ever consider placing something as special as a blooming orchid in a window box?
 Actually, a window box display is an excellent way to highlight several orchids that are in bloom at the same time.
 Orchids benefit from living outdoors at least part of the year, basking in the refreshing breezes and natural humidity of the landscape.
 The ideal light is bright filtered shade.
-Of course, you should only place your orchids in outdoor window boxes if the temperatures are suitable, usually... between 50-85 degrees F. Keep the orchids in their permanent pots, and nestle the pots between greenery you plant in the window box as a filler, such as ivy.Continue to 5 of 7 below.
+Of course, you should only place your orchids in outdoor window boxes if the temperatures are suitable, usually,... between 50-85 degrees F. Keep the orchids in their permanent pots, and nestle the pots between greenery you plant in the window box as a filler, such as an ivy.Continue to 5 of 7 below.

 05 of 07

 As soon as the first spring thaw occurs, eager gardeners rush to the nursery for a flat of pansies for their window boxes.
 There is no better beacon of spring.
 If you buy transplant sized plugs in six-pack cells, plant them very close together in the window box.
 As the season progresses, they will explode up, out, and downward from the container, turning their faces toward the sunshine for two to three months.
 Memorial Day is the turning point of the spring season in many regions when tomatoes g...o into the ground and the time comes to pull the pansies that are beginning to get lanky and replace with warm weather annuals.Continue to 6 of 7 below.

 06 of 07